godzilla-reject/Mage-Metal_Backup/General Rules/Traits Catalog/General/Defensive.md

 > [!infobox|left]+ Trait Entry
 > # `=this.file.name`
 > ###### Trait Information
-> Effects and items with the Armor trait bolster the defenses of the affected creatures, primarily from bonuses to Toughness.
+> This trait can possibly be accompanied by a qualifier.
+Effects and items with the `=this.file.name ` trait bolster the defenses of the affected creatures, primarily from bonuses to Toughness.
+The qualifier denotes the type of item or effect that grants the effect.